 Break 100 In Golf - 10 Top Tips!

-This is a must for every golfer.
+This shot is a must-have for every golfer.
 We all face holes on the course we don’t like so it is vital you prepare for this in practice.
 This is all about picking a club that you feel comfortable using and a swing thought you know works (Alex simply tries to repeat his 7-iron rhythm) and then, crucially, heading to the range and repeating this swing to build your confidence.
+If you can depend on a shot that you know will deliver results, you will be breaking 100 in no time at all.

 If you are looking to break 100 in golf, your equipment choices can really help.
 The simple advice here is to carry a 5-wood instead or a 3-wood (more loft, shorter shaft) and hybrids instead of longer irons.
 That’s it.
 This will make your bag line-up more forgiving and let you get away with the odd bad swing!

 Getting the address position basics right lies at the heart of how to swing a golf club correctly.
-When you’re on the course, don’t rush it.
+When you’re on the course, or practicing on the range, don’t rush it.
 In particular, pick as small a target in the distance as you can.
 If you can aim small (and concentrate on aligning yourself correctly), you can miss relatively big but still hit the fairway!

-A lot of golfers struggle with this and it stops them from breaking 100.
+A lot of golfers struggle with bunker shots, and it stops them from breaking 100.
 The key for how to play bunker shots lies in the set up.
-Use your most lofted club and open the face a little before taking your grip.
-Then ensure the ball is inside your left heel and flex your knees a little more at address than usual.
-From here, all you need to do is feel that you are sliding the club underneath the ball through impact.
-This will provide you with plenty of loft and good distance control.
+Take your most lofted club and open up the face slightly.
+Flex your knees at address, and aim to feel as if you are sliding the club underneath the ball through impact.
+This will give you enough loft and good distance control.

-The prospect of shooting a good score over 18 holes can seem daunting so why not divide your round up into six, three hole sections.
-Set yourself a scoring target for each section.
-This is a great way to plot your progress in a more manageable way.
+The thought of shooting a good score over 18 holes can be overwhelming, so try dividing your round up into six, three hole sections.
+If you set yourself a scoring target for each section, you can track your progress in a more manageable way and before you know it you will be scoring better.

 -